Ensuring Force Safety in Vision-Guided Robotic Manipulation via Implicit Tactile Calibration: Benchmark

 \subsection{Simulation Experiments}

 \textbf{Implementation} Our proposed SafeDiff model is implemented based on the publicly available Decision Diffuser code base~\cite{ajay2022conditional}.
 The training and testing processes are conducted using an NVIDIA A100 Tensor Core GPU.
 We utilize the training demonstrations provided by our SafeDoorManip50k for safe state planning.
 The training configuration is as follows: batch size is $256$, total training epochs are $500$, an initial learning rate of $10^{-4}$ with a decay rate of $0.985$, and the application of an Exponential Moving Average (EMA) with a decay factor of $0.995$.
 During testing, we evaluate the performance of the safe state planning models under $4,580$ seen-door scenarios and $4,438$ unseen-door scenarios in the simulator.
-Given the scarcity of prior research on door-opening tasks incorporating both tactile and visual information, we compare our method with the transformer-based multi-modal generator \cite{li2022see}.
+We compare our method with three representative works: the transformer-based multi-modal regression model \cite{li2022see}, the diffusion-based trajectory generator \cite{li2024unidoormanip}, and the action chunking transformer with tactile feedback \cite{li2025hapticactbridginghumanintuition}.
 For fairness and practicality, we re-implement the latter without its auditory modality.

 \textbf{Quantitative Results} In order to accommodate the limitation of our real experiment, the robot used in our simulated experiment has a fixed base and is stationary.
 Therefore, the door is considered successfully opened if its angle only surpasses $30^\circ$.
-In addition, we establish $3$ levels of force thresholds (i.e. $\textbf{f}=5\text{N},~ 10\text{N}~\text{and}~15\text{N}$) to define SaR-95 and SaR-80 in order to evaluate the force safety performance of such involved states planning models more comprehensively.
+In addition, we establish $2$ levels of force thresholds (i.e. $\textbf{f}=5\text{N}~\text{and}~15\text{N}$) to define SaR-95 and SaR-80 in order to evaluate the force safety performance of such involved states planning models more comprehensively.
 Tab.~\ref{tab:QE-sim} presents the quantitative results of the models in both the seen-door and unseen-door scenarios discussed earlier.
 As shown, our method outperforms the others across nearly all metrics.
 This demonstrates that our method effectively ensures force safety during the robotic manipulation process and can generalize robustly to unseen scenarios.

 \textbf{Q1: How does tactile calibration help safe state planning?} As tactile calibration plays an essential role in our method, we conduct an ablation study to validate its importance by removing the force feedback input from our method.
 In the implementation, we directly bypass all operations associated with Eq.~\ref{eq:cttn} during both the training and inference phases.
 As demonstrated in Tab.~\ref{tab:QE-sim}, without tactile calibration, although our method still manages to successfully open doors, it fails to ensure force safety.
 More importantly, the absence of tactile calibration significantly impairs our method’s generalization capabilities, which indicates that vision-based state planning methods are inadequate for modeling the intricate dynamics inherent in robotic manipulation tasks, rendering them incapable of planning robustly in dynamic, unstructured environments.